onier/RobWork/doc/ressources/installation_windows.hpp.md

 In this table, the "Maximum Visual C++ Toolset (Source)" version is the maximum supported version in the Boost source.
 The newest Visual Studio versions will not be recognized as safe/tested versions by Boost, which means that Boost will issue a lot of warnings while compiling RobWork.
 Usually, these warnings can simply be ignored, and things will work fine anyway.
 As shown in the table, the precompiled libraries for new Visual Studio versions, is built a while after they are introduced in the code.
-If you want to use Visual Studio 2017, the table shows that you must choose Boost 1.64 if you want to use precompiled libraries (or 1.63 if you compile Boost yourself).
+If you want to use Visual Studio 2017, the table shows that you must choose at least Boost 1.64 if you want to use precompiled libraries (or 1.63 if you compile Boost yourself).

 The file to download has a name with a format similar to "boost_1_66_0-msvc-14.1-64.exe".
 Here 1_66_0 refers to Boost version 1.66.0, msvc-14.1 refers to the Visual C++ toolset version 14.1 (Visual Studio 2017), and 64 means the 64 bit version of Boost.